-Placenta importance in the fetal development and the most common placental problems
+Placenta importance in fetal development & the most common placental problems

 The placenta is an organ which connects the developing fetus to the uterine wall to allow the nutrient uptake , It provides thermo-regulation to the fetus , the waste elimination , and the gas exchange via the mother’s blood supply , It is also known as the afterbirth , And it is connected to the baby by the umbilical cord .

-The baby is inside the bag of fluid called the amniotic sac which is made of the membranes , The umbilical cord and the placentas are a defining characteristic of the placental mammals but they are also found in some non-mammals with varying levels of development .
+The baby is inside the bag of fluid called the amniotic sac which is made of membranes, The umbilical cord and the placentas are a defining characteristic of the placental mammals but they are also found in some non-mammals with varying levels of development .

 The placenta begins to develop upon the implantation of the blastocyst into the maternal endometrium , The outer layer is divided into two further layers which are the underlying cytotrophoblast layer and the overlying syncytiotrophoblast layer , And it becomes the trophoblast which forms the outer layer of the placenta .